-Posters, Panels, and Boards
+Posters, Panels, Signs, and Boards

 My first poster designs date from about 1992cut-and-paste affairs for a Scott Warrender musical and a nonprofits fundraiser, as I recallbut those were truly rustic amateur efforts which I cant in good conscience feature here among more professional products.
 Still, theres a lot to be said for the sheer fun of concocting those slapdash works, and when Im given the opportunity to run with my own design ideas I can invest the result with a great deal of vitality.
 I like strong and structured designs in my large-format layouts such as those shown below (which are merely a small sample of my large-format work)usually constructed to grab the eye with a visual punch that compels closer exploration.

 One overall relevant thing I dont mention in any of the following design notes is that I have a particular love for map-related productionnot simply cartography, although thats certainly one of my interests, but really any mapping.
 Laying out a site plan for a project (and, ideally, rendering it with color and texture to give it some life to engage its viewers more personally) is a joy-and-a-half to me.
 Wanna see me light up like a Christmas tree?
 Ask me about the site map of Expo 74.

 30" x 16" board (Illustrator CS6)

 February 2018 | client: Rimland Pacific, on behalf of the Sea Smoke Homeowners Association